ucdavis/web-app-template/README.md

 4. Frontend API calls automatically include the authentication cookie
 5. Backend validates the cookie for protected endpoints

+## Testing

+### Client tests

+- Run `cd client && npm test` to execute the Vitest suite once.
+- Use `npm run test:watch` inside `client/` for red/green feedback while you work.
+- Tests run against a jsdom environment with Testing Library so you do not need the backend running.

+### Server tests

+- Run `dotnet test` from the repository root to execute the .NET test project included in `app.sln`.
+- Alternatively, target the project directly with `dotnet test tests/server.tests/server.tests.csproj`.
+- The tests use EF Core's in-memory provider (see `tests/server.tests/TestDbContextFactory.cs`) so no SQL Server instance is required.

 ## Project Structure

 ```